 Make Sure You Buy And Hold For The Long Term

-If you buy property and a recession hits, you’ll be fine so long as you keep paying your mortgage and property taxes.
+However, if you do buy property and a recession hits, you’ll be fine so long as you keep paying your mortgage and property taxes.
 If you buy your property with cash, you probably don’t have anything to worry about unless the property took all the cash you had.

 Life goes on as usual during a recession.
 Recessions generally only last between 6 – 18 months anyway.
 Sometimes, by the time you realize you’re in a recession, it’s already over.